ITSM

 The most flexible no-code ITSM solution

-What is Enterprise Service Management (ESM)?
+What is Enterprise Service Management?

-Why is ESM important?
+Why is Enterprise Service Management important?

 A structured approach changes that.
 ESM brings repeatable processes, shared tools, and clear service definitions across the organization.
 That clarity is one of the main reasons ESM adoption continues to grow.
 According to a survey by AXELOS and ITSM.tools, 68% of organizations already have Enterprise Service Management initiatives underway.
 More than half consider their implementation well advanced.
 Only 11% reported no plans to adopt it.